[Types of German beer and basic knowledge] Local explanations of characteristics, history, etc.

 More than 10 years ago, when I traveled to Germany, I remember enjoying sausages with local beer in a beer garden in Munich.

-At first, I was unsure what to choose because there were so many types of beer, but the locals told me that this was the best here, so I ordered a lager.
-I still remember how impressed I was by its deep flavor the moment I ordered it!
+At first, I was unsure of what to order because there were so many types of beer, but the locals told me that this was the best here!
+The moment I ordered a lager, I was impressed by its deep flavor, and I still remember that!

 History of German beer